-Appendix B, prepared in accordance with the requirements of 40CFR 300.150 of the NCP and 29CFR 1910.120 and previously approved by the NYSDEC for CMS Area investigation work, will be used for the remedial activities described herein.
+The Site-wide Health and Safety Plan (HASP) for CMS Area (Appendix A), prepared in accordance with the requirements of 40CFR 300.150 of the NCP and 29CFR 1910.120 and previously approved by the NYSDEC for CMS Area investigation work, will be used for the remedial activities described herein.
 Roux will be responsible for Site control and for the health and safety of its authorized Site workers.
 All contractors and other parties involved in on-site construction will be required to develop a HASP as or more stringent than Roux's HASP.
-The HASP will be subject to revision, as necessary, based on new information that is discovered.
+The HASP will be subject to revision, as necessary, based on new information that is discovered during the remedial action.

-3.2.2 Community Air Monitoring
+3.1.3 Community Air Monitoring

-Real-time community air monitoring will be performed by Roux during all intrusive activities at the Site, including excavation, re-grading, and cover system activities.
-A CAMP is included with Roux's HASP.
+Real-time community air monitoring will be performed by Roux during all intrusive activities at the Site, including excavation and regrading.
+A Community Air Monitoring Plan (CAMP) is included with Roux's HASP.
 Particulate and vapor monitoring will be performed downwind of the work area during subgrade disturbance.
 In addition, no visible dust will be allowed beyond the Site perimeter during these activities.
 The CAMP is consistent with the requirements for community air monitoring at remediation sites as established by the NYSDOH and NYSDEC.
 Accordingly, it follows procedures and practices outlined under DER-10 (Ref.
-4) Appendix 1A (NYSDOH's Generic Community Air Monitoring Plan) and Appendix 1B (Fugitive Dust and Particulate Monitoring).
+5) Appendix 1A (NYSDOH's Generic Community Air Monitoring Plan) and Appendix 1B (Fugitive Dust and Particulate Monitoring).
+The Department and NYSDOH shall be notified immediately of any exceedances of the Community Air Monitoring Plan (CAMP) and the actions taken to address them.